Skip to main content

 Forest City in 2010 sold 45% of the arena operating company to Mikhail Prokhorov's Brooklyn Sports & Entertainment and in 2016 sold the rest to Prokhorov.
 (Prokhorov had bought 80% of the Nets in the first transaction, and the remaining portion in the second.)

-The development sites are technically owned by New York State, but leased to the master developer, which can then sublease the sites.
+The development sites are owned by New York State, but leased to the master developer, which can then sublease the sites; the new developer, after construction, can take ownership.
 The one tower built/operated solely by Forest City, 461 Dean (aka B2), was sold in 2018 to Principal Global Investors.

 Forest City retained a 30% share of the three towers built before 2018 by the joint venture Greenland Forest City Partners: 535 Carlton, 38 Sixth, and 550 Vanderbilt.
 The joint venture, with Greenland owning 95% going forward, was to build the remaining towers.

-In 2022, Greenland Forest City sold B3 and B14 to Avanath Capital, which oddly started by calling them Barclays I and Barclays II, then pulled back.
+In 2022, Greenland Forest City sold B3 and B14 to Avanath Capital, which oddly started by calling them Barclays I and Barclays II.

 As of early 2024, owners of the EB-5 debt, an investment fund formed to pool immigrant investors' money, may sell the collateral--shares in a Greenland affiliate with the rights to developer parcels B5-B10--to a new investor in a foreclosure sale.
-That could lead to a new master developer, or joint venture.
+That apparently would lead to the joint-venture involving Related.

 How much will the project cost to build?